PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-11 09:20:51
+Last updated: 2024-04-11 09:21:24
-Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman
+Random Quote: The Pork Authority is closed.
+Looks like it's Hand Central Station for you little buddy. - James Stinson